davidloke/Paddle-SG/about.md

 Get into a kayak and paddle your way to happiness.

-_This site is updated everyday from 10am to 6pm, at bihourly intervals._
+_This site is currently updated everyday from 10am to 6pm, at bihourly intervals._